Research Objectives Should Be Which Two Things

 • Enable Evaluation: They provide clear benchmarks for assessing the success and impact of the research.

-• Facilitate Communication: They allow researchers to clearly communicate their aims to stakeholders, including funders, collaborators, and the wider academic community.
+• enable Communication: They allow researchers to clearly communicate their aims to stakeholders, including funders, collaborators, and the wider academic community.

 • Ensure Ethical Considerations: They help researchers consider and address potential ethical implications of their study.